AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-advanced-01.md

 ##:sak-sak-logo: Step 6: Add segmented arc as part of the segarc, icon, state toolset
-We design the toolset with a `segarc`, `icon` and `state` in this card before converting it to a toolset template.
+We design the toolset with a [segmented arc tool][swiss-army-knife-advanced-tool-segarc], [icon tool][swiss-army-knife-ha-tool-icon] and [state tool][swiss-army-knife-ha-tool-state] in this card before converting it to a toolset template.

 The `segarc` consists of 4 segments, each having a slightly different primary Material 3 theme color.